J Scholar Visa

 J-2 Status Defined

 A J-1 scholar's spouse and unmarried children under the age of 21 are eligible for J-2 status.
-The day the child turns 21 he or she is ineligible for a dependent J-2.
+The day the child turns 21, they become ineligible for a dependent J-2.
 The J-2 Form DS-2019 can be issued once evidence of sufficient funding for their expected living expenses and required health insurance is provided.
-Each J-2 dependent will have his or her own Form DS-2019 with a SEVIS number.
+Each J-2 dependent will have their own Form DS-2019 with a SEVIS number.
 J-2 visa holders do not have to pay the SEVIS fee.
 All Forms DS-2019 should be signed by the J-1 visa holder.

 Each J-2 dependent may accompany or follow to join the J-1 scholar in the United States and remain here while the J-1 scholar maintains status here.
 All J-2 dependents are required to comply with applicable federal regulatory requirements, such as maintaining required health insurance.
 J-2 visa holders may study in the United States.